Brantford/Waterloo Programmer (Radio host) –

 Does local and Canadian talent tickle your fancy?
 OURS, TOO.
 Join Radio Laurier’s Music Assistant team and help us find that new heat.

-As a member of a team, you will assist the Music Director in the processing and maintenance of all the music we receive.
+As a member of a team, you will assist the Music Manager in the processing and maintenance of all the music we receive.
 Radio Laurier receives dozens of albums a week both digitally and physically (via snail mail), so Music Assistants are tasked with processing some these submissions every week.
-This can be either sent or given to you by the Music Director, or from managing one of the digital download sites (these are sites where we log on and have access to a catalog of artists from a company/distributor).
-Music Assistants will also help the Music Director in charting the songs playing on Radio Laurier.
+This can be either sent or given to you by the Music Manager, or from managing one of the digital download sites (these are sites where we log on and have access to a catalog of artists from a company/distributor).
+Music Assistants will also help the Music Manager in charting the songs playing on Radio Laurier.
 Additionally, there are opportunities to join one of the department’s flagship music program, Pass The Aux, as a guest host, contribute to social media collaborations, and write album/concert reviews for our site.
 The time commitment for this position is 3-5 hours per week.
 You will also be expected to attend all music department meetings and attend as many Radio Laurier & WLUSP events as possible.
-Report directly to the Music Director.
+Report directly to the Music Manager.

 Public Relations Assistant –

 Were you born with the eye for trends?
 Are you an unrealized social media influencer or is making people look good easy for you?
 Bring that vision over here.

 As Public Relations Assistants, your role is to help the Public Relations Manager in overseeing all Public Relations for Radio Laurier.
 This includes assisting with all Radio Laurier social media platforms (Facebook, Twitter, Instagram), communicating with various venues or businesses, and assisting hosts/shows with the branding and promotion of their show.
 You will be expected to attend all PR meetings and as many Radio Laurier & WLUSP events as possible.
 Report directly to the Public Relations Manager.